agda/agda/HACKING.md

 Cloning
 --------

-Since Agda's repository uses submodules, you should cloning the repository by running:
+Since Agda's repository uses submodules, you should be cloning the repository by running:
 ```bash
 git clone --recurse-submodules git@github.com:agda/agda.git